All 34 Topics — Jump to Any

 Explore Topic 28Interpreting the Bible

-Context, genre, original language, and the original audience.
-The four tools that prevent the most common reading errors.
+Context, genre, original language, and the original audience — the four tools that prevent the most common reading errors.
 A practical introduction to biblical hermeneutics.

-ExploreTopics 29-33 - Going Further
+Topics 29–34 — Going Further

 Going Further

-The Bible and Prophecy
+Explore Topic 30The Bible and Prophecy

 What biblical prophecy actually is, how the prophets worked, the messianic texts and how Jewish and Christian traditions read them, and how to read apocalyptic literature honestly.

-Explore Topic 31The Bible and History
+Explore Topic 32The Bible and History

 What archaeology confirms, what it cannot confirm, where the Bible and the historical record diverge, and how to hold faith and honest historical engagement together.

-Explore Topic 32The Bible and Science
+Explore Topic 33The Bible and Science

-Explore Topic 33The Bible and Literature
+Explore Topic 34The Bible and Literature

-The Bible as literary art and as the foundation of Western literature, its narrative techniques, its poetry, its parables, and its profound influence on writers from Milton to Toni Morrison.
+The Bible as literary art and as the foundation of Western literature — its narrative techniques, its poetry, its parables, and its profound influence on writers from Milton to Toni Morrison.

 Explore